 So many changes occur and the routine for children is interrupted by possible sudden moves, new sleeping arrangements, items left behind, not seeing the other parent, and new school.

-What appeared as normal family unit to the child has now shifted and the children did not get to vote on the changes.”
+What appeared as a normal family unit to the child has now shifted and the children did not get to vote on the changes.”

 Kids are tough, but if divorces aren’t handled properly, it can lead to problems for the children as they continue to develop.
 Although children won’t be present for much of the court and legal proceedings, they will still be affected by the situation.

 “Children can be very resilient and adapt as life is about change when a divorce occurs.
-How the process is handled with children can have a major impact later on as negative feelings can create negative behaviors as result of child’s needs not being recognized or met,” Ms. Pummill continued.
+How the process is handled with children can have a major impact later on as negative feelings can create negative behaviors as a result of child’s needs not being recognized or met,” Ms. Pummill continued.

 Divorces are especially troubling because children are often less able to understand or functionally cope with the emotional trauma.
 Children may be confused about the divorce, blame themselves, fear for their future, or struggle with feelings of abandonment and betrayal.
 Navigating these various issues is key to making sure all parties come out of the divorce in the best possible manner and a professional therapist can be a useful tool in ensuring that outcome.